-We all know I have a deep seeded love affair with Mediterranean food and this Chicken Shawarma Stuffed Pita situation is making me want to hop on a flight and jet off for a vacay!
+We all know I have a deep love affair with Mediterranean food and this Chicken Shawarma Stuffed Pita situation is making me want to hop on a flight and jet off for a vacay!

 It the chicken recipe to end all chicken recipes.
 You’ll flip.
 It’s marinated in the most glorious marinade.
 Then it’s grilled for a few minutes until fully cooked.
 THEN… it’s sliced and sautéed for a few minutes more to get those really delicious crispy bits that make you jump for joy.
-Everything gets rolled up in a pita and voila – the most perfect lunch or dinner that maybe, just maybe, will make you feel like you’re beachside somewhere in the Mediterranean soaking up the sun.
+Everything gets rolled up in a pita and voila – the most perfect Chicken Shawarma lunch or dinner that maybe, just maybe, will make you feel like you’re beachside somewhere in the Mediterranean soaking up the sun.

 - 2 lemons, juiced